neherh/HyperStackNet/README.md

 This is the training pipeline used for:

-H. Neher, K. Vat, A. Wong, D. A. Clausi, **HyperStackNet: A Hyper Stacked Hourglass Deep Convolutional Neural Network Architecture for Joint Player and Stick Pose Estimation in Hockey**, CRV, 2018.
+H. Neher, K. Vats, A. Wong, D. A. Clausi, **HyperStackNet: A Hyper Stacked Hourglass Deep Convolutional Neural Network Architecture for Joint Player and Stick Pose Estimation in Hockey**, CRV, 2018.

 To run this code, make sure the following are installed: